fcipaq/picoheld_gwenesis/README.md

 Feel free to report bugs/open issues and I will **try** to come up with a fix.
 Again: Contributors welcome.

+As the framerate is below 60 fps and varies over time, the sound output has to adapt to the current framerate.
+The pitch will be leveled up at high framerate and leveled down at lower ones so sound output might get audibly distorted (especially music).
+The sound output system will *try* to keep up with the video pace.

 ## Running without the *Pico Held*

 Of course you can run this on basically any RP2040.
 If you have a ILI9341 LCD with parallel connection attached you might not even need to alter the code at all.